Skip to content

 Transportation Advisory Committee

-The Chelsea Harbor/Downtown Norwich Mobility Study is being guided by a Transportation Advisory Committee (TAC) made up of staff from SCCOG, the City of Norwich, and CTDOT.
+The Chelsea Harbor/Downtown Norwich Mobility Study was guided by a Transportation Advisory Committee (TAC) made up of staff from SCCOG, the City of Norwich, and CTDOT.
 These include:

 Amanda Kennedy - SCCOG - Executive Director